The War We’re In. Part Two.

 Klyushin often tweets advice to Trump, which days later often became presidential policy while Trump was in office.

-The Senate Intelligence Committee said it believes Klyushin and Rykov were involved in manipulating social media perceptions in the 2014 Ukraine and the 2016 US election.
+The Senate Intelligence Committee said it believes Klyushin and Rykov were involved in manipulating social media perceptions in the 2014 Ukraine and the 2016 US elections.

 Of course, achieving mass dissonance in the US is on a very different scale than in Ukraine.

 This may explain why Klyushin spends so much time in Dubai.
-That’s the location that shows up most on his Twitter posts, perhaps intentionally, but more likely because he forgot to turn off his geolocation.
+That location shows up most on his Twitter posts, perhaps intentionally, but more likely because he forgot to turn off his geolocation.

-MBZ flew to New York City in Dec 2016 without informing the State Department which is standard protocol.
-Obama officials were even more surprised when MBZ showed up at Trump Tower to meet Steve Bannon, Jared Kushner and Michael Flynn.
+MBZ flew to New York City in Dec 2016 without informing the State Department, which is standard protocol.
+Obama officials were even more surprised when MBZ arrived at Trump Tower to meet Steve Bannon, Jared Kushner, and Michael Flynn.

-Prince represented the Trump Administration in the Seychelles talks although he’s been on MBZ’s payroll for more than a decade.
+Prince represented the Trump Administration in the Seychelles talks, although he’s been on MBZ’s payroll for over a decade.
 Prince’s company Reflex Response (R2) was headquartered in Abu Dhabi and 51% owned by the Emiratis.
 Abu Dhabi is Prince’s official place of residence.

-In 2015, The CEO of another of Prince’s companies was in Abu Dhabi and says he heard Prince discussing a psy-op which would weaponize social media to effect regime change in Iran.
+In 2015, The CEO of another of Prince’s companies was in Abu Dhabi and said he heard Prince discussing a psy-op that would weaponize social media to effect regime change in Iran.

 Gregg Smith was the CEO of Frontier Services Group between 2014-16 and has a long history with Prince.
-Smith says he overheard a conversation between Prince and two former CIA agents who worked for Prince.
+Smith says he overheard a conversation between Prince and two former CIA agents working for him.